 In addition, an ice patch would keep the finger and palm from being sore.
 Routine exercises are also recommended in most cases.

-The area is made numb, a needle is introduced into the skin and A1 pulley, tendon sheath is cut, and the finger is allowed to extend smoothly.
+The area is made numb, a needle is introduced into the skin and A1 pulley, tendon sheath is cut, and the finger extends smoothly.

-As there was no incision in the first place, so no stitches are required, the cut sheath would grow itself.
+As there was no incision in the first place, no stitches were required, and the cut sheath would grow itself.

 However, this procedure has some risk of Neurovascular damage mainly because of poor visualization, but still, this procedure has a 90% success rate.

-CPT 26055 comes with its complications depending on the surgeon’s skill, including the incomplete cure, digital nerve injury, A2 pulley release with bowstringing, stiffness, vascular injury, wound maceration, and tendon tear.
+CPT 26055 has complications depending on the surgeon’s skill, including incomplete cure, digital nerve injury, A2 pulley release with bowstringing, stiffness, vascular injury, wound maceration, and tendon tear.

-The specialty surgeon must keep an eye on all the operation details, ensure that the procedure is done according to the set rules, and use all the necessary CPT codes necessary for performing this operation.
+The specialty surgeon must keep an eye on all the operation details, ensure that the procedure is done according to the set rules, and use all the CPT codes necessary to perform this operation.

-Perfect consideration is given to the codes related to the operative procedure, as this will lead to the desired amount of reimbursement in the long run.
+Perfect consideration is given to the codes related to the operative procedure, as this will lead to the desired reimbursement amount in the long run.